bismuthfoundation/hypernode/doc/Notes.perso.md

 end of round: count how many times each peer was late (> 1 round late) to send a tx mentioning late nodes and slots # (a late node is useless)

-> Simulate connect_to , max , depending on hn list size and failure rates to estimate add this to config.json so we can adjust depending on the net state.

 Message on the pos chain to announce recommended params and alert divergences?